pijamarda/Porra_Django/README.md

 5. And we test if everything is ok running Django:
 *python porrasite/manage.py runserver*

+6. Modify the settings.py on the project folder, to serve static files in development:
+*vim porrasite/porrasite/settings.py*
+and modify:
+*STATICFILES_DIRS* directive with the current PATH of static files
+*'/home/zeneke/data/proyectos/django/porra_django/porrasite/static/',*

-6. To deactivate the virtial env type:
+7. To deactivate the virtial env type:
 *deactivate*